DaveCoded/Multi-page-form-assignment/README.md

 ### `npm install`

-and then in the project directory, you can run:
+and then you can run:

 ### `npm start`